hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-web-domain-stats admin example.com awstats

-The function of deleting site's system of statistics.
+This function of deleting site's system of statistics.
 Its type is automatically chooses from client's configuration file.

 *******************************************************************